imen-ayadi/Sales-Dashboard/README.md

-Sales Analysis Dashboard
-Overview
-This repository contains an interactive Power BI dashboard for analyzing sales performance across various dimensions, including products, customers, regions, and financial metrics.
-This dashboard is ideal for stakeholders and decision-makers looking for an in-depth analysis of sales data to identify trends, optimize product performance, and make data-driven decisions.

-Features
-Multi-dimensional Analysis: Explore sales data by product category, customer demographics, geographic distribution, and time.
-Top Products and Revenue Insights: Visualize revenue contribution by top-performing products.
-Geographical Sales Breakdown: Interactive map highlighting sales across different regions.
-Customer Demographics: Analyze customer distribution by income level, gender, and marital status.
-Financial Performance Indicators: Track profit, revenue, and target achievement across quarters and years.
-Intuitive Visuals: Dynamic visuals including bar charts, line graphs, pie charts, and maps for comprehensive insights.
-Data Model
-The data model integrates several tables, including:

-fact_sales: Stores transactional data such as OrderDate, Profit, TotRevenue, and TotOrders.
-Dim_calendar: Provides time-based analysis with fields like Date, Month, and Year.
-Product_Categories: Contains information about product categories and their respective subcategories.
-Customers: Holds customer demographic data, such as CustomerKey, AnnualIncome, MaritalStatus, and EducationLevel.
-Returns: Details the return quantity by product, allowing analysis of product return rates.
-Dashboard Pages
-Home Page

-Purpose: An overview of the dashboard with quick navigation icons for each section, including Product, Customer, Product Details, Region, and Ranking.
-Product Analysis

-Visuals: Profit by product subcategories, revenue trend over the years, and a breakdown of revenue by individual products.
-Insight: Identify the top-grossing products and track revenue contributions across years.
-Customer Insights

-Visuals: Customer distribution by income level and marital status, as well as total orders by gender.
-Insight: Understand customer demographics and analyze their impact on sales.
-Geographical Analysis

-Visuals: A global map showing sales orders by country, segmented by income level.
-Insight: Discover regional sales trends and identify high-performing locations.
-Financial Performance

-Visuals: Quarterly profit breakdown, revenue and target achievement, and cost analysis by subcategory.
-Insight: Track financial KPIs to ensure sales targets are met and analyze profitability by quarter.
-Product Ranking

-Visuals: Revenue and profit breakdown for the top products.
-Insight: Recognize the best-performing products to focus on for sales optimization.
-Usage
-Navigation: Use the navigation bar to access each section of the dashboard.
-Filters: Dynamic slicers for Year, CategoryName, and SubcategoryName allow users to refine the displayed data.
-Interactive Elements: Hover over data points for additional insights and click on items for drill-through analysis.
-Screenshots
-Include screenshots from each page (already provided) to help users understand the layout and purpose of each section.
-How to Use
-Power BI Installation: Make sure you have Power BI Desktop installed.
-Load Data: Open the .pbix file in Power BI to explore the dashboard.
-Customization: Adjust filters and slicers as needed to analyze specific dimensions of interest.
-Data Sources
-The dashboard leverages data from various sales and customer databases.
-Tables are linked via common keys such as ProductKey and CustomerKey to create a unified model for robust analysis.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.
+📊 Sales Analysis Power BI Dashboard
+Welcome to the Sales Analysis Dashboard repository.
+This project showcases a dynamic Power BI dashboard built to provide in-depth insights into sales performance across multiple dimensions such as products, customers, regions, and financial metrics.
+The dashboard is designed to support strategic decision-making by providing a visually appealing and interactive platform for analyzing sales data.

+🚀 Project Overview
+This Sales Analysis Dashboard is built to help business stakeholders and data enthusiasts gain actionable insights into various aspects of sales.
+It consolidates data from different tables and enables multi-dimensional analysis.
+Users can interactively explore sales trends, identify high-performing products, understand customer demographics, and assess regional performance.

+The goal of this dashboard is to:

+Provide a clear, concise view of overall sales performance.
+Offer detailed insights into customer and product-based trends.
+Facilitate strategic planning by visualizing financial metrics and regional data.
+📐 Data Model
+The data model is central to this dashboard, combining multiple tables to support detailed analysis.
+Here's an overview of each table:

+fact_sales: Contains transactional data such as OrderDate, Profit, TotRevenue, TotOrders, and other essential sales metrics.
+Dim_calendar: A comprehensive date dimension table used for time-based analysis, with fields like Date, Month, Year, Weekday, and Quarter.
+Product_Categories: Holds information on product categories, linked to subcategories for detailed product analysis.
+Customers: Contains demographic details about customers, such as AnnualIncome, MaritalStatus, and EducationLevel.
+Returns: Stores return information for each product, enabling return rate analysis by product.
+Territories: Provides geographical data, linking sales transactions to regions and countries.
+The relationships between these tables enable seamless cross-filtering and aggregation of data across different dimensions.
+Below is a visualization of the data model:

+🖥️ Dashboard Sections & Visuals
+The dashboard is organized into multiple sections, each designed to provide targeted insights.
+Here’s a breakdown of each page:

+1. Home Page
+Purpose: Acts as a landing page, offering quick navigation options to each analytical section: Product, Customer, Product Details, Region, and Ranking.
+Key Visual: Icons for each section for intuitive navigation.
+2. Product Analysis
+Content: Analyzes sales performance by product category and subcategory.
+Visuals:
+Sankey Diagram: Visualizes revenue flow by product category and subcategory.
+Bar Chart: Year-over-year revenue comparison for top product categories.
+Insight: Identifies top-performing products, helping in strategic product planning.
+3. Customer Insights
+Content: Examines customer demographics and purchase patterns.
+Visuals:
+Donut Chart: Shows customer distribution by Marital Status and Parenting Status.
+Bar Chart: Sales by customer Occupation.
+Stacked Bar Chart: Sales by product and gender.
+Insight: Provides a clear view of customer profiles, assisting in targeted marketing efforts.
+4. Geographical Analysis
+Content: Visualizes sales across different countries and income levels.
+Visuals:
+Map: Interactive map highlighting total orders by country, segmented by income level.
+Flag Icons: Country filters for an easy selection of regions.
+Insight: Reveals geographical sales distribution, identifying high-potential regions for expansion.
+5. Financial Performance
+Content: Tracks quarterly financial performance and revenue targets.
+Visuals:
+Line Chart: Monthly revenue compared to target goals.
+Bar Chart: Profit analysis by quarter.
+Pie Chart: Cost breakdown by subcategory.
+Insight: Helps assess progress towards financial goals and analyze profitability across categories.
+6. Product Ranking
+Content: Ranks top products by revenue and profit contribution.
+Visuals:
+Table: Detailed breakdown of top products with revenue and profit metrics.
+Bar Chart: Visualization of top N products based on total revenue.
+Insight: Identifies key revenue drivers and top-performing products for sales strategy.
+🛠️ How to Use the Dashboard
+Setup Instructions
+Prerequisites: Ensure Power BI Desktop is installed.
+Download: Clone or download the .pbix file from this repository.
+Open File: Open the .pbix file in Power BI Desktop.
+Data Refresh: If connected to live data sources, refresh the data to ensure visuals are up-to-date.
+Navigating the Dashboard
+Home Page: Start at the Home Page to select a section for analysis.
+Interactive Filters: Each page includes slicers and filters, such as Year, Product Category, and Subcategory, for focused analysis.
+Drill-Downs: Click on visuals to explore underlying details and segment data further.
+Tooltips: Hover over data points for additional metrics and insights.
+🔍 Data Insights & Interpretation Guide
+Revenue Analysis: The Product Analysis page allows you to see which categories drive the highest revenue, helping identify profitable areas.
+Customer Segmentation: Use Customer Insights to determine which demographics contribute most to sales, informing targeted marketing strategies.
+Regional Performance: The Geographical Analysis highlights regions with high sales volumes, guiding regional sales strategies.
+Financial Health: The Financial Performance page offers a quick assessment of whether revenue targets are being met, with quarterly breakdowns for seasonality insights.
+Top Product Ranking: The Product Ranking page showcases the best performers, helping focus on products that maximize revenue.
+📷 Screenshots
+Below are additional screenshots for a better understanding of the dashboard's visual layout:

+Top Performers by Revenue:
+Orders by Country:
+Revenue by Occupation:
+Monthly Revenue Target Achievement:
+📝 License
+This project is licensed under the MIT License.
+Please see the LICENSE file for more information.